israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ## Expressions

  An `expression` is any valid unit of code that resolves to a value.
- Every syntactically valid expression resolves to some value but conceptually, there are two types of expressions.
+ Every syntactically valid expression resolves to some value but conceptually, there are two types of expressions
+ 1. with side effects

 ### Object Initializer